SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 ## Swagger API docs

-To turn on swagger api documentation make sure SWAGGER env variable is set to `true` in `./infrastructure/.env` file
+To turn on swagger api documentation make sure `SWAGGER` env variable is set to `true` in `./infrastructure/.env` file

-Swagger api documentation is available under `http://localhost:8080/documentation`.
-To document new routes take a look at how to do this: https://github.com/glennjones/hapi-swagger or check any existing routes.
+After running the app generated documentation is available under `http://localhost:8080/documentation`.
+To document new routes take a look hapi-swagger pacakge: https://github.com/glennjones/hapi-swagger or check any existing routes.

 ## JSDoc

 Project allows you to generate documentation based on inline comments using JSDoc.
-In order to generate latest version run:
+In order to generate it run:

 ```
 npm run docs
 ```

-withing the app container.
+within the app container.

 It will create and populate `./docs` folder with documentation files.
-Also if you set `JSDOC` env to `true` entire documentation will be served from `http://localhost:8080/code`
+Also if you set `JSDOC` env to `true` entire documentation will be served by the app and available under `http://localhost:8080/code`